VOsipenkov/Nuclear-bot-core/README.md

-# Nuclear-bot-parsing-processor
+# Nuclear-bot-core
-Processor for parsing clients with json schemas and dto
+dto's and processing logic.
+Listen kafka PARSING.EVENT kafka topic

-# Messaging
+# Model
 Use AgentMessage for send to this service messages like this

 {